-We use third-party services to serve ads on our behalf across the internet (Google, Conversant) and sometimes on this site.
+We use third-party services to serve ads on our behalf across the internet (such as Google, Conversant, Sub2, Facebook, Instagram, Bing) and sometimes on this site.
 They may collect anonymous information about your visits to our Web site, and your interaction with our products and services.
 They may also use information about your visits to this and other Web sites to target advertisements for goods and services.
-This anonymous information is collected through the use of a pixel tag, which is industry standard technology used by most major websites.
+This anonymous information is collected through the use of a pixel tag, which is an industry standard technology used by most major websites.
 No personally identifiable information is collected or used in this process.
 They do not know the name, phone number, address, email address, or any personally identifying information about the user.
 If you would like more information about this practice and to know your choices about not having this anonymous information used by our third party service provider, please visit our third party service provider’s websites.

-You can read more about online marketing practices and the technologies that support them by visiting the Your Online Choices page on our website.
+You can read more about online marketing practices and the technologies that support them by visiting the Your Online Choices website: http://www.youronlinechoices.com/uk/

 We use data profiling in order to make the content of our communications to you more interesting and relevant.
 This means that you will only receive details of our very best offers that have been tailored with you in mind.
 It also allows us not to waste your time by sending offers that are unlikely to be of interest.

 You have the right not to be subject to a decision based solely on automated processing.
 This includes decisions based on profiling.
 If you choose to exercise this right, then you will no longer receive offers from us as we base our mailing list on our customers’ purchase history.